-Typed, double-spaced, minimum 12 point font, APA citation style.
+Typed, double-spaced, minimum 12-point font, APA style and formatting.
 Word counts should be included at the end of the page.
 Include only your student number, and use the cover page/declaration available on Blackboard.
-Papers that do not meet these requirements will have 10% deducted from the final paper grade.
-All written assignments must be submitted via Blackboard by 10am on the day the assignment is due.
+Papers that do not meet these requirements will have 5% deducted from the final paper grade.
+All written assignments must be submitted via Blackboard by 12pm (Noon) on the day the assignment is due.
 Documents should be submitted as Microsoft Word documents (not PDF).
 The following link to the Rotman BIC Citation Resources has more information on proper citation methods: